biccio/precisiondocs/content/p/how-to-build-and-deploy-a-blog-with-hugo-github-and-netlify/index.md

   - frameworks
   - github
   - deployment
+  - techdoc
   - docsy
 ---
 ## Introduction:  A Static Site for Tech Documentation
 Static site generation is a very popular solution in today's publishing environments, especially for technical documentation.
 The available frameworks are solid and easy to use, and the resulting website is blazing fast with no hiccups and zero render time.
 If you add Github to the workflow as a storage solution, and Netlify as deployment framework, you have a perfect solution to a fast and clean publishing process.
-In this article, I'll describe all the steps you'll need to create a Tech Documentation website with Hugo and Docsy, using Github and Netlify for deployment.
+In this article, I'll describe all the steps you'll need to create a Tech Documentation website with Hugo using Github and Netlify for deployment.

 ## Framework: Hugo
 As static site generator, I went for [Hugo](https://gohugo.io/).
 It's a solid framework, with good themes, and it's based on markdown files organized in a simple file system.
 To install the Hugo framework, you need to start by setting up Hugo on your machine.
-You can install Hugo via a package manager or download it directly
+You can install Hugo via a package manager or download it directly.
+Hugo implements [themes](https://themes.gohugo.io/) to add ready made frontend to your website (or you can create a custom theme for yourself).
+For Hugo you can find a well known theme called Docsy, hosted on Google Github and unofficially supported, but for the purpose of this post we're going to use [Techdoc](https://github.com/thingsym/hugo-theme-techdoc), easier to manage if you're new to Hugo.

-Here is a step-by-step guide to installing the Hugo framework, creating a new website, and installing the [Anubis2 theme](https://github.com/Junyi-99/hugo-theme-anubis2), the one I chose for this website.
+Here is a step-by-step guide to installing the Hugo framework, creating a new website, and installing Techdoc.
 ### Step 1: Install Hugo

 For **macOS**: